Froot: Froot of the Month

 Diamandis had confirmed that six songs will be released before the album's release, one each month up until 6 April 2015, calling this strategy the "Froot of the Month".
 After questioning about the "Froot of the Month" strategy, Diamandis tweeted, "I came up with the 'Froot of the Month' strategy to enable me to release the music I wanted to, as opposed to what might work commercially."
 After the internet leak and subsequent early release of the album, fans speculated that this would be cut short to five songs, but despite this, the final song was released on its planned date.

+Singles

 "Froot" was the first of these releases in November, and was followed by "Happy" in December.
 The two were released as a limited-edition seven-inch vinyl single.
 "Immortal" was released in January and "I'm a Ruin" in February.
 They were also released as a limited-edition seven-inch vinyl single.
 "Forget" was released in March and "Gold" in April.
 They were released as the final limited-edition seven-inch vinyl single of the campaign.
 Following the conclusion of the "Froot of the Month" campaign, the remaining tracks on the album were released as limited-edition seven-inch singles.
 In addition, "Froot", "Happy", "I'm a Ruin" and "Forget" all received official releases as singles.
 In July 2015, "Blue" was released as the album's fifth official single, separate from the "Froot of the Month" campaign.